ubports/autopilot/docs/tutorial/advanced_autopilot.rst

 there can be some technical limitations for some backends.

-Some of these limitations are hidden when using the "create" method and won't cause any concern (i.e. X11 backend on desktop, UInput on phablet device.) while others will raise exceptions (that are fully documented in the API docs).
+Some of these limitations are hidden when using the "create" method and won't cause any concern (i.e. X11 backend on desktop, UInput on an Ubuntu Touch device.) while others will raise exceptions (that are fully documented in the API docs).

 Here is a list of known limitations:

 **X11**

 * Only available on desktop platforms

-     - X11 isn't available on the phablet devices
+  - X11 isn't available on Ubuntu Touch devices

+**UInput**

+* Requires correct device access permissions

+  - The user (or group) that are running the autopilot tests need read/write access to the UInput device (usually /dev/uinput).

+* Specific kernel support is required

+  - The kernel on the system running the tests must be running a kernel that includes UInput support (as well as have the module loaded.

 **OSK**

-   * Currently only available on phablet devices
+* Currently only available on Ubuntu Touch devices

-     - At the time of writing this the OSK/Ubuntu Keyboard is only supported/available on the phablet devices.
+  - At the time of writing this the OSK/Ubuntu Keyboard is only supported/available on the Ubuntu Touch devices.
 It is possible that it will be available on the desktop in the near future.

 * Unable to type 'special' keys i.e. Alt

-     - This shouldn't be an issue as applications running on phablet devices will be using the expected the expected patterns of use on these platforms
+  - This shouldn't be an issue as applications running on Ubuntu Touch devices will be using the expected patterns of use on these platforms.

 * The following methods have limitations or are not implemented:

   - :meth:`autopilot.input.Keyboard.press`: Raises NotImplementedError if
     called.

   - :meth:`autopilot.input.Keyboard.release`: Raises NotImplementedError if
     called.

   - :meth:`autopilot.input.Keyboard.press_and_release`: can can only handle
     single keys/characters.
-Raises either ValueError if passed more than a single character key or UnsupportedKey if passed a key that is not supported by the OSK backend (or the current language layout.)
+Raises either ValueError if passed more than a single character key or UnsupportedKey if passed a key that is not supported by the OSK backend (or the current language layout).

 Process Control